TikTok: Expansion in other markets

 TikTok was downloaded over 104 million times on Apple's App Store during the first half of 2018, according to data provided to CNBC by Sensor Tower.

-After merging with musical.ly in August, downloads increased and TikTok became the most downloaded app in the U.S. in October 2018, which musical.ly had done once before.
+After merging with musical.ly in August, downloads increased and TikTok subsequently became the most downloaded app in the US in October 2018, which musical.ly had done once before.
 In February 2019, TikTok, together with Douyin, hit one billion downloads globally, excluding Android installs in China.
 In 2019, media outlets cited TikTok as the 7th-most-downloaded mobile app of the decade, from 2010 to 2019.
 It was also the most-downloaded app on Apple's App Store in 2018 and 2019, surpassing Facebook, YouTube and Instagram.
 In September 2020, a deal was confirmed between ByteDance and Oracle in which the latter will serve as a partner to provide cloud hosting.
 In November 2020, TikTok signed a licensing deal with Sony Music.
 In December 2020, Warner Music Group signed a licensing deal with TikTok.

 The advertising revenue of short video clips is lower than other social media: while users spend more time, American audience is monetized at a rate of $0.31 per hour, a third the rate of Facebook and a fifth the rate of Instagram, $67 per year while Instagram will make more than $200.
 In July 2023, Iranian Mehr News Agency reported "experts from Douyin" will meet Iranian business in Tehran to enable Iranian exports to China.

 In 2023, several high-level executives transferred from ByteDance to TikTok to focus on moneymaking operations.
 Some moved from Beijing to the US.
-According to sources for The Wall Street Journal, the personnel move led to concerns from some TikTok employees and was reported to the office of U.S. Senator Ted Cruz for further investigation.
+According to sources for The Wall Street Journal, the personnel move led to concerns from some TikTok employees and was reported to the office of US senator Ted Cruz for further investigation.
 In December 2023, TikTok invested $1.5 billion in GoTo's Indonesian e-commerce business, Tokopedia.
 In March 2024, The Information reported that it is an open secret among investors that TikTok loses billions of dollars annually.